imafshanali/JavaScript-Fundamentals/README.md

 Conditional statements,
 Loops,
 And few other various programs & examples.
-DOM and Events files will be attached shortly with lots of example and proper labeling to each of them.
+DOM and Events files will be attached shortly with lots of example and proper labeling to each one of them.
 Note: The code is Commented, As i have put multiple examples all together in one file.